THarns/USjsonListCreator/README.md

 After cloning the repo, go to the root direcotry and run `npm install` to clone all dependencies.

-Open your terminal and type the following to scrape and then generate a current JSON list from the data.
+In your terminal in the root directory, type the following to scrape and then generate a current JSON list from the data.

 ```javascript
 node json_list_creator.js